TylerFrydenlund/portfolio/README.md

 ## Education
 - Highschool Graduate
+- The internet

-## Development practices I use or have ssed
+## Development practices I use or have used
 - Continuous Integration
 - Continuous Delivery
 - Test Driven Development